Damitwhy/NA-Share/README.md

   - I'm very aware that I've warnings over 'a' Links for contrast issues being the size of text being small, so I'd addressed this by making Links Bolder so as not to change the aesthetic.
 Site looks great, peer review has not shown there to be a problem but in new iterations this issue will be addressed.
 - **Collect Static**
   - What a lot of palaver.
 In future projects I think I will let Heroku deal with this as so many times I thought I had a bug, made drastic changes only to find I'd not collected static before pushing to the main.
 Is it a Bug?
 No but I treat it as such and something to be aware of.
+- **Assessment Criteria**
+  - It was noted that there was no Table of testing in the README.md file and Functional testing should be expanded upon, this was updated.
+  - the Assessment Failed on not having detailed Deployment to Heroku and local installation instructions. this is now fixed.
+  - On assessment it was suggested `please consider a formally delimited footer for the social media icons,` This has been fixed, I've boxed the footer but I'm unhappy with its look but for the sake of the assessment I will revert back once the assessment is complete.
+  - On assessment it was suggested `and there is some unnecessary whitespace below the footer elements on login page.` I have not fixed this issue in large screens as I've created the site with mobile first methodology and in mobile view this issue is not present, to fix this I've attempted to set margin-bottom on footer but as you can see if I increase the size of the Login main area it will force the footer down taking whitespace away but ruin the overall look of the site.
+So as a suggestion this will remain an issue for new itteration.

 ## Installation on your IDE locally